aaronparker/aaronparker.github.io/_posts/2019-06-18-user-experience-virtualzation-intune.md

 The PowerShell scripts I've provided can be [used with Microsoft Intune](https://docs.microsoft.com/en-us/intune/intune-management-extension) or a 3rd party management tool.
 Additionally, 3rd party sync tools (e.g., ShareFile or Dropbox) should also work.

-In a future article how UE-V can be used to provide a consistent application experience across physical and virtual desktops.
+In a future article I'll discuss how UE-V can be used to provide a consistent application experience across physical and virtual desktops.